Flowers of Edinburgh

 "Flowers of Edinburgh" is a traditional fiddle tune, of eighteenth century Scottish lineage.
 It is also prominent in American fiddle, Canadian fiddle and wherever old time fiddle is cultivated.
 The tune is also the basis for a Morris Dance, in the Bledington style.

 History

 According to a self-deprecating secondary report in A Native's Guide to Edinburgh by Tom Mc Rae, the stench from the loch permeated the old city and probably gave rise to the traditional tune "The Flowers of Edinburgh."
+However, The "Traditional Tune Archives" website gives a more convincing explanation of the genesis of the title, such as that it probably was originally "The Flower (singular) of Edinburgh" and referred to a woman.
+A 2011 blogspot for "gdaeblogspot" also gives several possible explanations for the title.

-There are several possible explanations for the title, some given in a 2011 blogspot for "gdaeblogspot".
-The author suggests the author was the publisher James Oswald.
+The author of this blog suggests the author was the publisher James Oswald.
 The "Traditional Tune Archives" website gives an earlier date of c 1737 by John Walsh in "Caledonian Country Dances Vol 2".

 In America, William Rebbeck published a version of the dance in 1788.

 A piper of the Royal Regiment of Scotland played "Flowers of Edinburgh" while the Duke of Edinburgh's coffin was lowered into the vault at Windsor.